 Yet if you’ve spent years (decades even!) of your life longing and planning to become a mother, and for a wide variety of reasons, some of them mundane, some of them tragic, you ended up without a family, you’re expected to just ‘get over it.’
 But it’s not the flu; it’s not something you ‘get over’.
 You lost your family!
 You lost the chance to be a mother, to be a grandmother, to give birth to another life, to be the person that brought your partner’s children into the world, to be a grandmother.
 To have a hand and say in shaping the next generation.
 To have the respect of others, a place in the community of mothers and a say in how things are done.
 So, no biggie, really.
 We really must all be making a fuss about nothing…

 Now, I am not for a moment trying to downplay how awful it must be to lose a child, a family.
 It must be like having your heart torn out of your body.
-But the grief of the childless by circumstance, for some women, is as disabling, as life-changing.
+But the grief of the childless-not-by-choice, whether through infertility or any of the other many reasons it didn’t happen, can be just as disabling, as life-changing.

 We cannot grieve what we have not loved because grief, in my view, is part of love.
 And whether you held your children in your arms or not, if you grieve for them, you loved them.
 The children that childless women loved were real to them.
 And the loss of those children is real too.
 And without mourning those lost children, we will never ‘get over it’.

 Not having children broke my heart.
 Why didn’t I have them?
 Well, it was a 15-year journey through infertility, denial, codependency and bad luck.
 (That’s the short version!)
 But grief healed my heart bigger.
 I am not the same person as I was before I grieved that loss.
 Because grief, like love, transforms us.
 We are never the same person again.
 What once was an open wound in my heart is now a scar – a tender spot – and it has changed me.